zensonic/patrol-modules/README.md

 * Free (under GPL V3)
 * Tested to catch critical events over quite some years.

-If you need help in adding features send a mail to zensonic@zensonic.dk and we can figure out what that will cost you.
+If you need help in adding features send a mail to github@zensonic.dk and we can figure out what that will cost you.

 Thomas